-RIOC’s reckless assault on Southpoint Park comes on the heels of agency-wide evasion of responsibility.
+RIOC’s reckless assault on Southpoint Park trips on the heels of a broad evasion of responsibility.
 Ethical errors doom this project.
-And again, elected officials are in hiding.
-Memorize their names for the coming elections: Seawright, Serrano, Kallos, Brewer and Cuomo.
+And again, elected officials hide.
+Memorize their names for coming elections: Seawright, Serrano, Kallos, Brewer and Cuomo.
 A vote for any of them is a vote against Roosevelt Island.

 By David Stone

-And for added spice, rumor has it that, behind the scenes, Hudson-Related, which controlled much of RIOC for the last decade, ordered the assault on Southpoint.
+And for added spice, rumor has it that, behind the scenes, Hudson-Related, which controls much of RIOC, ordered the assault on Southpoint.

-For several days, acting president/CEO Shelton Haynes stalled at answering critical questions about toxic wastes.
-But he found time for green-lighting a plan fraught with negligence and shrouded in the usual secrecy.
+For three days, RIOC acting president/CEO Shelton Haynes stalled at answering critical questions we asked about toxic wastes in Southpoint.
+Then, he suddenly found time for green-lighting a plan fraught with negligence and shrouded in the usual secrecy.

-With RIOC, it’s the same old, same old, new faces, same incompetence.
+With RIOC, it’s the same old, same old, new faces, same deception.
 And the honeymoon is over for Haynes who vowed fixing RIOC but follows instead the well-worn path dictated from Albany.

 RIOC’s Reckless Assault On Southpoint

-In 2012 Southpoint Park opened, but delayed.
-Discovered toxic waste forced emergency measures.
-Rather than remove it, RIOC laid a fabric membrane over some, but not all of it, then topped it with two feet of soil.
+In 2012 Southpoint Park’s opening was delayed.
+Discovered toxic waste forced adjustments.
+Rather than remove it, RIOC laid a fabric membrane over some, but not all , then topped it with two feet of soil.

 The waste remains, probably throughout Southpoint, and visitors have been exposed for years.
 Even so, the state plans no testing or remediation for anything but the shoreline.

-In fact, RIOC managers openly advocate intentional avoidance of the Dept. of Environmental Conservation.
+In fact, RIOC managers openly advocate dodging checks by the state Dept. of Environmental Conservation.

 Problem #1: Nobody knows how much toxic waste saturates Southpoint nor how much hides under the membrane.

-Asked a series of direct questions, Haynes dodged answering, and the truth appears unknown, even to RIOC.
+Asked a series of direct questions by us, Haynes dodged answering, breaking a promise, and the truth appears unknown, even to RIOC.

 At a February Common Council committee meeting, RIOC board member Howard Polivy reportedly failed at answering even the simplest questions.
 And yet, he’s the primary board member overseeing — and improving — this reckless assault on Southpoint.